EmilHvitfeldt/smltar/docs/06_ml_regression.md

 #>  [1] 18 12 13  1 23 10 12 18  9  6
 ```

-Now we can use these values as indices when creating a matrix.
+Now we can use these values as indices when creating a matrix.\index{matrix!sparse}

 ```